madhug-nadig/articles/_posts/2017-04-23-understanding-decision-trees-learning-a-primer.md

  - Presence of Skewed variables in the dataset.
  - When there are many missing attribute values in the dataset.
  - When _disjunctive_ descriptions are required
+ - When you need to build and test fast
+ - When the dataset is small is size

+# How a decision tree is built?

+Before we start classifying, we first need to build the tree from the available dataset.

+> Most algorithms that have been developed for learning decision trees are variations of the core algorithm that employs a __top down__, __greedy__ search through the possible space of decision trees.

+In this article, I will be focussing on the [Iterative Dichotomiser 3](https://en.wikipedia.org/wiki/ID3_algorithm), commonly know as the ID3 algorithm.
+Variants/Extensions of the ID3 algorithm, such as C4.5, are very much in practical use today.

+The ID3 algorithm builds the tree top-down, starting from the root by meticulously choosing which attribute that will be tested at each given node.
+Each attribute is evaluated through statistical means as to see __which attribute splits the dataset the best.__ The best attribute is made the root, with it's attribute values branching out.
+The process continues with the rest of the attributes.
+Once an attribute is selected, it is not possible to _backtrack_.

+## Choosing the attribute

+### Entropy

+Entropy is a statistical metric that measures that **impurity**

 <br /><br />